serock/dividend-reformulater/README.md

 * `7 ` &ndash; Foreign tax paid
 * `12` &ndash; Exempt-interest dividends

-The `dividend-reformulater` app has been tested on 64-bit Linux and 64-bit Windows systems.
+The app has been tested on 64-bit Linux and 64-bit Windows systems.
 The app has not been tested with LibreOffice as Flatpak, Snap, AppImage, etc.

 ## License